henning77/udacityrobotics_homeservicerobot/README.md

 ## test_slam.sh

 To test if SLAM is working correctly, run `src/scripts/test_slam.sh`.

-You might need to adapt TURTLEBOT_GAZEBO_WORLD_FILE to point to the proper world file.
+*Note:* You might need to adapt TURTLEBOT_GAZEBO_WORLD_FILE to point to the proper world file.

 ## test_nagigation.sh

 To test if AMCL is working correctly, run `src/scripts/test_navigation.sh`.
 As above, you might need to adapt the path variables.

-If the map is not aligned, you might need to adapt the robot's initial pose using the "2D Pose estimate" button in rviz.
+*Note:* If the map is not aligned, you might need to adapt the robot's initial pose using the "2D Pose estimate" button in rviz.

+## pick_objects.sh

+Will direct the robot to a pickup and dropoff locations.

+*Note:* As described above, you might need to perform "2D Pose Estimation" to align the map first.

 ## Packages used